Getting Started

 To install the latest version of PLAMS into your python environment, simply run pip install plams.
 To install a specific version of PLAMS (e.g. 2025.101), run pip install plams==2025.101.

 By default, PLAMS only installs a minimal set of required packages on installation using pip.
-For additional functionality, further optional packages are required.
+For additional functionality, extra optional packages are required.
 Since AMS2025, these are available for installation through extra dependency groups with pip.

 The available groups are: